r-earthengine/ee_extra/README.rst

 License
 -------

-The project is licensed under the MIT license.
+The project is licensed under the Apache v.2.0 license.

 How to cite